goeltanmay/SecurityBot/DESIGN.md

 3. Dependency checkers like Snyk and OWASP Dependency check.

 Since these tools go through either the actual code or a deployed instance of the application, Robocop will need a git clone and a deployed instance of that application.
 This will be another part of the application.

+Also, Robocop will need some database to store the vulnerabilities it finds, to make sure they are not reported again.

+With that, we made the following overall architecture.